Jatin-exe/LASER/software/alpha/alpha_training/README.md

 ```

 ## Quick Start
-The the pretrained models were downloaded from Hugging Face.
+If the pretrained models were downloaded from Hugging Face.

 ```bash
 bash test.sh